 President and CEO

 Section 1.
-The Board of Trustees may employ a person to be the President and CEO of the corporation and shall establish the salary or honorarium of of this position.
+The Board of Trustees may employ a person to be the President and CEO of the corporation and shall establish the salary or honorarium of this position.

 Section 2.
 The President and CEO of the corporation shall attend the meetings of the Board of Trustees and the Executive Committee.